Old Fields Singers

-NOTE: 2013 - the months of May, July and December we will sing in a different location.
 I send out e-mails regarding this and othershape note information.
 You may use the guestbook on this site to be added to the list that receives this.

 Most people around here know of shape note singing.
 Some recall singing in the past.
 Many know of family members who sang.
 Note the past tense.
 Because this tradition cannot be found on television.
 It's not played on the radio.
 There are no shape note concert tours.

 In fact, for most of us, we seldom sing at all.
 Maybe, a hymn or two at church, if it is one even possible for our voice.
 Or, the "Star Spangled Banner" (except for those really high notes.)